Spencer Sung Bum Huh, BEc.

 Mr. Sung Rock Hwang has over 30 years’ experience working for Samsung SDI, serving as the executive director and chief of purchasing, senior manager, general manager (for the German branch), and advisor until 2018.
 His responsibilities included managing the supply chain, procurement planning, and advanced business development.

 During his time with Samsung SDI, Mr. Hwang accumulated a vast network and information pipeline within the lithium ion battery industry.
 He has a deep understanding of business development and trade capabilities, as well a specialized knowledge in raw materials, such as cobalt, nickel, and aluminum.

-Director, Senior Vice President of Corporate Finance
+Director, Vice President of Corporate Finance